Julia A. Moore: Biography

 to meet such steady and unremitting demands on the lachrymal ducts one must be provided, as Sam Weller suspected Job Trotter was, 'with a main, as is allus let on.'…

-The collection became a curious best-seller, though it is unclear whether this was due to public amusement with Moore's poetry or genuine appreciation of the admittedly "sentimental" character of her poems.
-It was, more or less, the last gasp of that school of obituary poetry that had been broadly popular in the U.S. throughout the mid-19th century.
+The collection became a best-seller, though it is unclear whether this was due to public amusement with Moore's poetry or genuine appreciation of the self-admittedly "sentimental" character of her poems.
+It was, more or less, the last gasp of the school of obituary poetry that had been broadly popular in the U.S. throughout the mid-19th century.

-Moore gave a reading and singing performance, with orchestral accompaniment, in 1877 at a Grand Rapids opera house.
-She somehow misinterpreted the jeering of the audience as criticism of the orchestra.
+Moore gave a reading and singing performance with orchestral accompaniment in 1877, at a Grand Rapids opera house, and somehow misinterpreted the jeering of the audience as criticism of the orchestra.
 Moore's second collection, A Few Choice Words to the Public, appeared in 1878, but found few buyers.
 Moore gave a second public performance in late 1878 at the same opera house.
-By then she had figured out that the praise directed to her was false and the jeering sincere.
+By that time she had figured out that the praise directed to her was false and the jeering sincere.
 She began by admitting her poetry was "partly full of mistakes" and that "literary is a work very hard to do".
 After the poetry and the laughter and jeering in response was over, Moore ended the show by telling the audience:

 You have come here and paid twenty-five cents to see a fool; I receive seventy-five dollars, and see a whole houseful of fools.

-Afterwards, her husband forbade her to publish any more poetry.
+Afterwards, Moore's husband forbade her to publish any more poetry.
 Three more poems were eventually published, and she would write poems for friends.
-In 1880, she also published, in newspaper serialization, a short story, "Lost and Found", a strongly moralistic story about a drunkard, and a novella, "Sunshine and Shadow", a peculiar romance set in the American Revolution.
+In 1880, she also published a short serialized story, "Lost and Found", a strongly moralistic story about a drunkard, and a novella, "Sunshine and Shadow", a peculiar romance set during the American Revolution.
 The ending of "Sunshine and Shadow" was perhaps intended to be self-referential: the farmer facing foreclosure is gratefully rescued by his wife's publishing her secret cache of fiction.

-According to some reports, though, her husband was not grateful, but embarrassed.
+According to some reports, Moore's husband was not grateful, but embarrassed.
 Shamed or not, he moved the family 100 miles north to Manton in 1882.
-Moore's notoriety was known in Manton, but the locals respected her, and did not cooperate with the occasional reporter trying to revisit the past.
+Moore's notoriety was known in Manton, but the locals respected her, and she did not cooperate with occasional reporters trying to revisit her past.
 They were a successful business couple, he with an orchard and sawmill, she with a store.

-Her husband died in 1914.
-The next year, Julia republished "Sunshine and Shadow" in pamphlet form.
+Moore's husband died in 1914.
+The next year, she republished "Sunshine and Shadow" in pamphlet form.
 She spent much of her widowhood "melancholy", sitting on her porch.
 She died quietly in 1920.
-The news of her death was widely reported, sometimes with a light touch.
+The news of her death was widely reported.